 Mold is recognized to cause health problems, especially among people sensitive to allergens.
 Allergen sensitive people can become dangerously ill if the house is plagued with Black Mold.
 Symptoms of an allergic reaction to mold include asthma attacks, flu-like symptoms and respiratory distress.
 Family health considerations are therefore an important decision making factor.

 Tiny, microscopic mold spores will spread rapidly through the house after being released.
 Any organic materials, including cardboard, clothing, and leather is food for mold to grow.
-Some experts have suggested that common molds can be removed by cleaning the affected item or area in a solution of bleach and water.
+Some experts have suggested that common molds can be removed by cleaning the affected item or area in a solution of bleach and water and using a mold bomb fogger.
 Although this will work on a temporary basis, it does nothing to correct those factors that caused mold to grow in the house.

 Since mold can grow on sheetrock, wood and paper, they will have to be removed and replaced with mold resistant materials in some cases.
-If the insulation behind the sheetrock wall of a finished basement has a paper facing, it is crucial that it be ventilated properly in order to prevent the accumulation of moisture behind it says we buy houses Alvin.
+If the insulation behind the sheetrock wall of a finished basement has a paper facing, it is crucial that it be ventilated properly in order to prevent the accumulation of moisture behind it for all of our bathroom renovations in Townsville.
 Moisture, in the form of water vapor, is a required element for mold to thrive.

 The presence of mold odor in a dank, dark basement is certainly a serious problem.